-- Proof of any payments from employers withing 60 days prior to filing
+Proof of any payments from employers within 60 days prior to filing

-Once you have done so, you will be issued an automatic stay, barring creditors from contacting you and stopping forclosure on your house immediately.
+Once you have done so, you will be issued an automatic stay, barring creditors from contacting you and stopping foreclosure on your house immediately.

 A few weeks later, the trustee will hold a Meeting of Creditors.
 Here, you and your attorney will be asked questions in order to establish a clear picture of your financial situation.
 Creditors may also ask questions on a limited basis.
 You will usually establish a repayment plan, which will then have to be approved by the court.
 A judge will decide on the plan within 45 days of the Meeting of Creditors.